yk-liu/yk-liu.github.io/_posts/2019-01-16-Fiber-Bundles/2019-01-16-Fiber-Bundles.md

 >
 > where dynamic phase factor arises naturally.

-So to remove the dynamic phase factor, we still has the extra phase factor
+So to remove the dynamic phase factor, we still have the extra phase factor

 $$
 \gamma(t)=\phi(t)-\int_0^tE_n(t^\prime)\d t^\prime